MAZterXP/testwolf/README.md

 5. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu executables and the originals.
 Some savegames may load, _but don't rely on this_; there may be anomalies like missing objects or broken actor logic. id's savegame code is fully dependent on the data segment's layout, which means that any modification that introduces new global (non-far) variables or constant string literals WILL break future savegames.

 6. __Note on the COMP parameter__: You can enable specific quirks/bugs of the original executables using the COMP (compatibility) command-line parameter.
-Specify a number after COMP, which should be the sum of the flags you want to enable:
+Specify a number after COMP, which should be the sum of the flags you want to enable (alternatively, specify a negative number to disable those flags and enable everything else):
    ```
    1: pushwalls move 3 tiles unless blocked
       (note: the default maps assume that pushwalls move 2 tiles maximum; this option renders these